-First Stage Landing: The parameters of this mission will not allow for a Return To Landing Site (RTLS) but it is within the parameters to allow for a soft landing on SpaceX’s East Coast Autonomous Spaceport Drone Ship (ASDS), Of Course I Still Love You (OCISLY).
-If successful this will be SpaceX’s 7th landing overall; 5th on drone ships and 2 on land.
+This will be SpaceX’s 8th launch of 2017 and 36th Falcon 9 flight overall; however, the parameters of this mission will not allow for a Return To Landing Site (RTLS) where the first stage of the Falcon 9 returns to, and lands back at Cape Canaveral at SpaceX’s Landing Zone 1 (LZ-1) (former LC-13) but it will allow for a soft landing on SpaceX’s East Coast, Autonomous Spaceport Drone Ship (ASDS), Of Course I Still Love You (OCISLY).
+If successful this will be SpaceX’s 12th landing overall; 7 on drone ships and 5 on land.

-Autonomous Spaceport Drone Ship (ASDS): Were built at the Conrad Shipyard in Morgan City, Louisiana, the same place that NASA’s Pegasus barge is being refitted to support the SLS program.
+Autonomous Spaceport Drone Ships (ASDS): Were built at the Conrad Shipyard in Morgan City, Louisiana, the same place that NASA’s Pegasus barge was refitted to support the SLS program.
 Pegasus carried lots of equipment throughout the years but most famously the space shuttle external fuel tanks from NASA’s Michaud Plant in Louisiana to KSC.

 SpaceX’s barges are 300 by 100 ft. with “wings” that extend that width to 170 ft.
 It has also been fitted with thrusters repurposed from deep sea oil rigs that are able to hold balance and position to within 3 meters even in storm conditions.
 ASDS’s are painted black with the SpaceX “X” logo, a yellow inner ring and outer white ring acting as a bull eye.
 The East Coast ASDS is “Of Course I Still Love You (OCISLY)” and the West Coast’s ship is “Just Read The Instructions (JRTI).”